Motion to Compel Expert Financials

 More Thoughts on Maryland Law

-The Maryland high court found that an inquiry as to whether a witness earned a significant amount of income from forensic work and, thus, a “professional witness”, is permitted.
+The Maryland high court found that an inquiry as to whether a witness earned a significant amount of income from forensic work and, thus, is a “professional witness”, is permitted.
 If so, the inquiry is permitted to expand to the amount of income derived from such forensic services and the approximate portion of the expert’s total income devoted to such services.
-The issue in Wrobleski did not involve discovery of the expert’s business, financial and tax records, however, the Court, anticipating such circumstances, held:
+The issue in Wrobleski did not involve the discovery of the expert’s business, financial, and tax records.
+But the court, anticipating such circumstances, held:

 [W]e do not intend by our decision today to authorize the harassment of expert witnesses through a wholesale rummaging of their personal and financial records under the guise of seeking impeachment evidence.
 The allowance of the permitted inquiry, both at the discovery and trial stages, should be tightly controlled by the trial court and limited to its purpose, and not permitted to expand into an unnecessary exposure of matters and data that are personal to the witness and have no real relevance to the credibility of his or her testimony.